A no-contact result for a plate-fluid interaction system in dimension three: Introduction

 \subsection{The main result}

 The main goal of the present paper is to establish a no-contact result for weak solutions $(u,\eta)$ under natural energy bounds together with an additional regularity assumption in three-dimensional space.
+To the best of our knowledge, this is the first such no-contact result for a three-dimensional fluid-elastic structure interaction system.
 Specifically, we obtain a uniform control of $\|\eta^{-1}(t)\|_{L^\infty(\mathbb T^2)}$ for all $t\in (0,T)$.
 This answers the open question in \cite[Remark~4.6 (a)]{BR} in the affirmative.
 The central ingredient of our analysis is a distance estimate (Proposition~\ref{P01}) that couples the fluid dissipation to a carefully designed divergence-free test function~$w$.
 Namely, we test the system with the couple $(\Delta_x \eta,w)$ which produces, after some cancellations and integrations by parts, a closed inequality for $\Vert \eta^{-1} (t)\Vert_{L^1 (\tt)}$, which in turn yields the $L^\infty$ bound through a radial integral computation (see~Lemma~\ref{L03}).
-Since the pair $(\Delta_x \eta,w)$ is not directly admissible as a test function in the weak formulation, we justify its use by a smooth approximation scheme.
+Since the pair $(\Delta_x \eta,w)$ is not directly admissible as a test function in the weak formulation, we justify its use by a smooth approximation scheme (see Appendix~\ref{sec04}).

+The construction of $w$ is motivated by the shape of the fluid velocity in the lubrication approximation regime which describes close-to-contact dynamics of fluids~\cite{Sz}.
+The small relative thickness of the fluid height leads to a scale separation in which the pressure is depth-independent and the dominant part of the fluid velocity is the Poiseuille flow.
+Given the elastic structure on top of the fluid, the lubrication approximation regime can be described with a single nonlinear evolution equation of order six in spatial variables (cf.~\cite{BM} for 2D case where this lubrication approximation procedure has been rigorously justified).
+A key insight is that $\Vert \eta^{-1} (t)\Vert_{L^1 (\tt)}$ is a Lyapunov functional for this sixth-order equation, while here for the full FSI model and without smallness assumption we are able to control the growth of $\Vert \eta^{-1} (t)\Vert_{L^1 (\tt)}$.